stusmitharoo/taxsim-gatsby/src/pages/index.md

 title: Taxsim making tax simple.
 meta_title: Home | Taxsim
 meta_description: >-
-  A Tax application that automates the tax system for uk self employed individuals.
+  An application that automates the tax system for sole traders in the UK.
 heading: Simplified tax app for self employed individuals.
+registerButton: Register with Taxsim
 description: >-
   Automate your tax return and get up to date information as well as predicted forecast's.
 offerings:
   blurbs:
     - image: /img/connectBank.png
       text: >-
-        Connect to your bank so that we can read account transactions.
+        Connect securely to your bank and allow read only access to account transactions.
     - image: /img/allocate.png
       text: >-
-        Allocate these transactions once into tax groups and we will automate the rest.
+        Allocate these transactions into tax brackets ie materials, tools & invoices.
     - image: /img/overview.png
       text: >-
-        Tax and NI is calculated both now and end of tax year.
+        Tax and NI is calculated automatically on current transactions to date and a forecast for end of year.
       class: >-
         image-desktop
     - image: /img/returns.png
       text: >-
-        View all your tax returns in a simplified format.
+        Self assesment, CIS and NI are all submitted with a one time form and annual confirmation.
       class: >-
         image-desktop
 whoForTitle: Who is Taxsim for